03 June 2026

 The Ukrainian Defense Forces conducted a series of strikes on the military and logistics facilities of the Russian occupiers in the temporarily occupied Crimea and on the territory of the Russian Federation.
 An oil terminal, a defense enterprise, a military airfield, ammunition and fuel depots, and oil infrastructure facilities were hit.

-According to the General Staff of the Armed Forces of Ukraine, in the temporarily occupied Crimea, Ukrainian forces hit the RBSN-4N short-range navigation system at the Saki military airfield in Novofedorivka.
+According to the General Staff of the Armed Forces of Ukraine, in the temporarily occupied Crimea, Ukrainian forces hit an RBSN-4N short-range navigation system at the Saki military airfield in Novofedorivka.
 The day before, local telegram channels reported explosions near the airfield.

 In addition, on June 2 and on the night of June 3, Ukrainian units attacked the St. Petersburg oil terminal in the Leningrad region of Russia.
 According to preliminary data, a fire broke out on the territory of the facility.